 Charging the customer a minimum of $0.66 and a maximum of $1.40 for every $100 as calculated in (ii), above.

 The basis for valuation of the following items will revert to depreciated or fair market value, even if the customer selects Option 3.
-The customer must provide information about these items and the carrier must list these items separately on an inventory that accompanies the bill of lading.
+The customer must provide information about these items and the Carrier must list these items separately on an inventory that accompanies the bill of lading.